4a6166/deep-learning-challenge/README.md

 ### Requirements
 Clone this repo: `git clone https://github.com/4a6166/deep-learning-challenge.git`

-The Jupyter Notebook file was run using Google Colab.
+All three Jupyter Notebook files were run using Google Colab.
 All output compiling, training, evaluation, and generation of outputs was done on the cloud platfrom.

 ### Output